Yinxu: Archaeological discoveries

-The first official archeological excavations at Yinxu were led by the archeologist Li Ji of the Institute of History and Philosophy from 1928-37.
+The first official archeological excavations at Yinxu were led by the archeologist Li Ji of the Institute of History and Philosophy from 1928–37.
 They uncovered the remains of a royal palace, several royal tombs, and more than 100,000 oracle bones that show the Shang had a well-structured script with a complete system of written signs.

 Since 1950 ongoing excavations by the Institute of Archaeology, Chinese Academy of Social Sciences have uncovered evidence of stratification at the Hougang site, remains of palaces and temples, royal cemeteries, oracle bone inscriptions, bronze and bone workshops and the discovery of the Huanbei site on the north bank of the Huan River.
 One of the largest and oldest sites of Chinese archaeology, excavations here have laid the foundation for work across the country.

-Four periods are recognized at the site.
+Four periods are recognized at the site based on pottery types.

 They correlate approximately with oracle bone periods assigned by Dong Zuobin, royal reigns and dates assigned by the Xia–Shang–Zhou Chronology Project as follows:

+For most of Yinxu I, the site was a small settlement.
+The first large buildings appeared in the later part of the period, together with oracle bone inscriptions, large-scale human sacrifice and chariot burials.

+Dong also included kings Pan Geng, Xiao Xin and Xiao Yi in his oracle bone period I, but no inscriptions can be reliably assigned to pre-Wu Ding reigns.

+Some scholars assign these kings to the nearby Huanbei urban site, which was roughly contemporaneous with the early part of Yinxu I. Excavation at the latter site is complicated by the fact that it lies under Anyang airport, and no inscriptions have been found.

 Excavation sites

-At 30 km² this is the largest archaeological site in China and excavations have uncovered over 80 rammed-earth foundation sites including palaces, shrines, tombs and workshops.
+At 30 square kilometers, Yinxu is the largest archaeological site in China.
+Excavations have uncovered over 80 rammed-earth foundation sites including palaces, shrines, tombs and workshops.
 From these remains archaeologists have been able to confirm that this was the spiritual and cultural center of the Shang dynasty.

 The best preserved of the Shang dynasty royal tombs unearthed at Yinxu is the Tomb of Fu Hao.
 The extraordinary Lady Hao was a military leader and the wife of Shang King Wu Ding.
 The tomb was discovered in 1976 by Zheng Zhenxiang and has been dated to 1250 BCE.
-It was completely undisturbed, having escaped the looting that had damaged the other tombs on the site, and in addition to the remains of the Queen the tomb was discovered to contain 6 dog skeletons, 16 human slave skeletons, and numerous grave goods of huge archaeological value.
+It was completely undisturbed, having escaped the looting that had damaged the other tombs on the site, and in addition to the remains of the Queen the tomb was discovered to contain six dog skeletons, 16 human slave skeletons, and numerous grave goods of huge archaeological value.
 The tomb was thoroughly excavated and extensively restored and is now open to the public.

-Also located on site is the Exhibition Hall of Chariot Pits where the earliest samples of animal-driven carts discovered by Chinese archaeology are on display.
-These artifacts were excavated by the Anyang Working Station of the Archaeological Institute of the Chinese Social Science Academy and the Historical Relics Working Team of Anyang Municipality in the northern and southern lands of Liujiazhuang village and the eastern land of Xiaomintun village and put on display within the hall.
-The six pits each contain the remains of a carriage and two horses.
-Five of the pits were also found to contain the remains of a human sacrifice (four adult males and one child).
-Also on display are the remains of an 8.35 meter wide Shang dynasty road discovered at Anyang Aero Sports School in 2000.
+The exhibition hall also features chariot pits where the earliest samples of animal-driven carts discovered by Chinese archaeology are on display.